 It is important to note that this report only contains financial estimates of the pandemic and does not attempt to quantify other non-COVID related pressures that may exist.
-A more fulsome forecast considering all regional activities will be prepared after the second quarter of 2020 is complete.
+A more fulsome forecast considering all regional activities as of the second quarter is being prepared now and will be presented to Council in September.